johnynek/ghissue/README.md

 ## Configuring

-This is currently done by having a file ".ghissue.config" in the current directory with one line of the format:
+This is currently done by having a file "ghissue.conf" in the `.git` directory for the current project which contains one line of the format:
 ```
 oauthstring githuborg repo
 ```